Skip to Content

 With a huge yield, this recipe makes plenty of chicken to make tacos, quesadillas, nachos, enchiladas, or any dish you can think of.
 My Tex-Mex Chicken Pot Pie, for example, combines this leftover pulled chicken with corn, poblano, potatoes, Mexican crema, and cotija cheese with a refrigerated pie crust to make something special.

-Here’s a list of ideas to repurpose leftover pulled Mexican chicken:
+Here’s a list of ideas to repurpose leftover pulled chicken:

-holding a plate of pulled chicken tacos garnished with diced onion, chopped cilantro, and lime wedges
+holding a plate with three pulled chicken tacos garnished with diced onion, cilantro, and lime wedges

 You’ll find the printable recipe card below with notes about how to make Dutch oven pulled chicken with chicken breast instead of chicken thighs and other commonly asked questions.
 If you have a question about the recipe I haven’t covered, leave it in the comments below.